 3) Read the "Volunteer Handbook."
 It is located on the right hand side of the linked page below.
-Sign pages 18 & 19 and return them to Sacajawea Volunteer Coordinator, Ki Pemberton.
+Sign pages 18 & 19 and return them to the Sacajawea school office.

 Additionally, volunteers who are community members (not Sacajawea parents) should complete the Volunteer Application located on the right hand side of this page: